experiandataquality/GlobalIntuitive/README.md

 To get a free trial, contact us via [edq.com](http://www.edq.com)

+*Header vs. query string*

+To use a token and authenticate with the API you have two integration options.

+1. Pass the `auth-token` through as a custom HTTP header.

+2. Append the `auth-token` as a parameter in the query string when making the GET request.

+If you are concerned about speed and want to reduce the latency as much as possible we recommend using the 2nd option and append the token to the query string.

+If you were to pass it through to the API as a custom HTTP header then the browser would make an additional [pre-flight](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Preflighted_requests) OPTIONS HTTP request before each search.
+Whilst ensuring your token isn't visible in any URLs it would slow it down slightly.

 ##### Options

 Some customisable settings can be passed through to the API using an options object.
 By default you should at least pass through an `elements` object with the address field input and country list selectors.